Skip to main content

 juicefs bench ~/jfs

-After running the juicefs bench command, N large files (1 by default) and N small files (100 by default) will be written to and read from the JuiceFS file system according to the specified concurrency (1 by default), and statistics the throughput of read and write and the latency of a single operation, as well as the latency of accessing the metadata engine.
+This command writes and reads a specified number of large (1 by default) and small (100 by default) files to and from the JuiceFS file system according to the specified concurrency (1 by default).
+The command then measures the throughput and latency of read and write operations, as well as the latency of metadata engine access.

 You can unmount the JuiceFS file system (assuming the mount point path is ~/jfs) by the command juicefs umount.